emmalgs/wac-a-mole/README.md

 * JavaScript

 ## Description
 A dancing mole entices you to smack him in the head with your mouse pointer!
 Click the wacking hammer to restart the game.
+This code was based off of a [Free Code Camp] (https://www.freecodecamp.org/) tutorial.

 ## Setup/Installation Requirements